Once you request the services of Bradshaw Funeral & Cremation Services,

 I grew up on the Eastside of Saint Paul and graduated from the University of Minnesota.
 Growing up my parents thought it was important for their children to have an understanding of what takes place after someone dies.
 They encouraged us to go with them to attend visitations and funerals for family members, neighbors and friends.
 I also was acquainted with a local funeral director and by observing what he did and asking questions about his profession, I felt this was a career that I wanted to do, to provide comfort to people in their time of need.
 What I find most meaningful as a director is working with families to provide options for services that will enable them to celebrate their loved one’s life.
 I feel working at Bradshaw, I am able to help and assist people to carry out their wishes.

-Anne first honed her hospitality skills during the 18 years she and her husband ran a restaurant in the mountains of Montana.
-Since graduating from the University of Minnesota's Mortuary Science program in 2015, she has been proud to be part of the Bradshaw team.
+Anne first honed her skills for hospitality during the 18 years she and her husband owned and operated a restaurant in the mountains of Montana.
+Since graduating from the University of Minnesota's Mortuary Science program in 2015, she has been thankful to be part of the Bradshaw team.
 She especially is proud of the way she and her colleagues work hard to provide the same high level of dignity and care for each and every family, across a wide range of cultural backgrounds and economic circumstances.

-Anne spends her time outside of work with her husband (now a Lutheran pastor) their two adult children and their rescue dog, Doug.
-In addition to serving on the board of the Minnesota Boychoir, she enjoys trying new restaurants and craft breweries, cycling and skiing, and is ever-hopeful she'll find more time to devote to those pursuits.
+Anne spends her time outside of work with her husband (now a Lutheran pastor), their adult children and their rescue dog, Doug.
+She has recently retired from the board of directors for the Minnesota Boychoir, and currently sits on the advisory board of the University of Minnesota's Program of Mortuary Science.
+Anne sings with the Chrismon Chorale, enjoys trying new restaurants and craft breweries and traveling, and is always grateful for more time spent with friends.

 Mikaela grew up in Little Canada, MN and graduated from the University of Minnesota's Program of Mortuary Science in May of 2016.